 Monitoring drug-induced tumour responses in real-time

-In (pre)clinical studies, researchers often use tissue biopsies to estimate treatment responses and direct effects of drug exposures in brain tumours.
+Treatment responses and the direct effects of drugs at their site of action in brain tumours are difficult to estimate.
+Usually, in (pre)clinical studies, researchers use tissue biopsies to estimate these responses.
 An alternative approach is cerebral microdialysis for measuring drug concentrations in tumour or healthy tissue in real-time.
 This enables monitoring of drug penetration over the blood-brain barrier (BBB), and potentially drug-induced early tumour-responses, without being dependent on repeated biopsies.

 Nicola Farrer, University of Oxford, UK